VBS 2017 - June 12 - 16, 2017

-We invite those entering sixth grade and older to apply as VBS Volunteers.
-Click here to apply online if you are 17 years of age or younger.
+We invite those entering sixth grade and older to apply as VBS Volunteers - Please note that registration to serve as a teen volunteer at VBS is now closed.
 Adults over the age 18 will not need to apply.
 Adults can register to volunteer by clicking here.

 Group Leader: (this position is only available to those entering seventh grade and older)

 This volunteer position is our only role which requires that volunteers be available all five days of VBS.
 Please only sign up as a group leader if you are available all five mornings VBS is in session.
 Group leaders are responsible for taking their small group (approximately 15 participants) through the various VBS Centers.
 Group leaders also kick off each day in the small group's home room with an introduction to the day's Bible Story and a brief activity to get participants thinking about the day's story.

 Please note: There will be no more than four group leaders assigned to each VBS small group.
 If you intend to apply for this role with friends, please keep in mind the maximum amount of group leaders we will assign to each small group.

 Bible Story Actors will need to make themselves available for rehearsals in June.
 Each Bible Story team will determine their own rehearsal schedule.
 Bible Story Actors are only required to participate the day their Bible Story is scheduled.
 All Bible Stories will be presented in Emmaus ABCD on a stage for participants.
 Bible Stories are intended to be theatrical.
 If you have an interest in the theatre, this VBS role is for you!

 Bible Story Stagehand:

 Each Bible Story will require creative individuals who are able to dream up scenery appropriate for both acts of the story.
 Stagehands will be responsible for setting up the stage, moving scenery around as needed during the story, and tearing down scenery when the day's story is complete.
 There will be prep work in June in order to prepare the Bible Story scenery.